dsyme/dsyme-presentations/design-notes/on-currying.md

 # On Currying - 10/02/2020

-Over the weekend I was asked about the history/choices of the inclusion of currying and partial application in the F# design.
+Over the weekend I was asked by Andy Gocke about the history/choices of the inclusion of currying and partial application in the F# design.
 Am happy to discuss, here's a quick note.

 First, from the historical perspective most of this comes in via F# <-- OCaml <-- Standard ML  <-- Edinburgh ML.